 Financial Spread Betting uses the same fundamental trading techniques that are used when trading most traditional assets.

-The major difference with Spread Betting is that you do not physically take ownership of the underlying asset, you simply ‘bet’ on the direction of the price movement instead.
+The major difference is that you do not physically take ownership of the underlying asset, you simply ‘bet’ on the direction of the price movement instead.

 When placing a spread bet, an investor is asked to define three basic things –

 The direction they believe the market will move

 The stake, i.e. the amount they would like to make for every point that the market moves in that direction